Symbolk/CrowdJigsawPuzzle/README.md

 ---

 **Crowd Jigsaw Puzzle is an online game, on which multiple players work together to figure out a complex jigsaw puzzle.**
+**Designed to be an social experiment on Crowd Wisdom/Collective Intelligence**

 _Powered By [@Symbolk](http://www.symbolk.com)_